andyarensman/prepacker-app/README.md

 Originally I planned to scrape image urls and use those as images next to the gear data.
 However, I soon realized that this would likely be a copyright violation, so I scrapped the idea.
 I may use some public domain icons to represent each gear category instead.

 Creating the backend for the checklists was super simple - I just had to copy everything from the closet side of things (model, route, controller) and change a few variables.

+In order to use local storage to set state, I had to disable Strict Mode in the index.js.
+I may add it back in later to make sure I don't have any problems.